devhub-tools/helm-charts/README.md

 # DevHub

 Instructions for running self hosted install of DevHub.
-Currently only k8s install is supported, reach out to support@devhub.sh if you would like additional methods supported.
+Currently only k8s install is supported, reach out to support@devhub.tools if you would like additional methods supported.

 ## Installation